Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Keep up with home maintenance

 Prevent carbon monoxide leaks by having a professional service your HVAC system, water heater, and other appliances that use gas, oil, or coal at least once a year.
 If you’re buying an older home, have a professional inspect these systems before purchase so you can fix problems before moving in.
+You can look up licensed professionals in your area using Thumbtack.

 Keep choking hazards out of reach